 Rogue Photo is a nonprofit for photojournalist documenting protests around the country.
 Connecting them with their local nonprofit organizations, Rogue Photo aims to create jobs for photographers and start them on a career path that allows photographers to make a living off their art.
-Currently dedicated to political protests and demonstrations, Rogue Photo will also expand to other industries as not every photographer wants to do political journalism.
+Currently dedicated to political protests and demonstrations, Rogue Photo will also expand to other industries as not every photographer or artist wants to do political journalism.

 You’ll see me duck for the audience, lay on the ground, climb poles, and jump on stage.
 I have no shame in doing my job because it’s what I love to do.